 ul.
 “Angel Kanchev” 1 // +359 88 707 8455

-If you’re looking for gourmet sandwich and burger place in Sofia, MEAT is your place.
-Its easy to access location has tables on the first, second and third floors, and the interior is bright and detailed.
+If you’re looking for a gourmet sandwich and burger place in Sofia, MEAT is your place.
+Its easy-to-access location has tables on the first, second and third floors, and the interior is bright and detailed.

 Enjoy a draft of Glarus (one of Bulgaria’s best craft beers) while waiting for your burger.
 They also have a variety of bottled beers and other cold and warm drinks.